- £489 per week

 Kitchen / dining room - fully equipped kitchen with a dual fuel Range cooker with 6 rings, 2 ovens and grill.
 Large fridge freezer, microwave and an island unit also included.
-The dining area offers another relaxing space with a large dining table and dresser.
+The dining area offers another relaxing space with a large dining table, retro chairs and dresser.
 Ornamental pot belly stove set in a slate fireplace.

 Utility room - this room is accessed from the kitchen via a stable style door and includes a dishwasher and washer dryer.
 Access to rear terraced garden.

 Bedroom 1 - Spacious and relaxing main bedroom with double bed, chest of drawers, bedside tables and lamps.
 Armchair and rocking chair overlooking the hills at the opposite side of the valley.